vonnieda/lftpd/README.md

 * Works out of the box on POSIX like targets.
 * No external dependencies.
 * Clear C99 code without anything fancy.
 Easy to understand and modify.
+* Doesn't modify current working directory.
+* Very limited dynamic allocation - easy to remove if needed.

 # Limitations

 * One connection at a time.
 * No active mode support - PASV and EPSV only.
-* Single directory currently - CWD planned.

 # Build